alannarisse/git_practice/README.md

 # git_practice

-practice git project for awsome students
+This repo is a practice git project for my awesome mentees to learn how clone, send pull requests, and to deal with merge conflicts.

-I like ice cream.
+- I like ice cream.
-I miss sugar.
+- I miss sugar.